cecilphillip/oasis-hubs-dotnet/README.md

 The sample application contained in this repository aims to serve as a practical reference on how to integrate Stripe Connect and metered billing into an ASP.NET Core application.
-It addresses core concerns such as onboarding Express accounts, handling webhooks out of process, working with tiered pricing, subscriptions, invoices, test clocks and more.
+It addresses core concerns such as onboarding Express accounts, handling webhooks out of process, working with tiered pricing, subscriptions, invoices, test clocks, and more.

 The use case is centered around Oasis Hubs, a workspace booking platform focused on remote workers.
 Customers are able to sign up for a monthly subscription that gives them access to book one of the